jacobkap/crimebythenumbers/docs/exploratory-data-analysis.md

 #> 7  2017     218      3811    5661529
 ```

 Now we can see that the total number of murders increased over time.
 So can we conclude that marijuana legalization increases murder?
 No, all this analysis shows is that the years following marijuana legalization, murders increased in Colorado.
 But that can be due to many reasons other than marijuana.
-For a proper analysis you'd need a comparison area that is similar to Colorado prior to legalization (and didn't legalize marijuana) and see if their murders changes following Colorado's legalization.
+For a proper analysis you'd need a comparison state that is similar to Colorado prior to legalization (and that didn't legalize marijuana) and see if their murders changes following Colorado's legalization.

 To control for population, we'll standardize our murder data by creating a murder rate per 100,000 people.
 We can do this by dividing the murder column by the population column and then multiplying by 100,000.
 Let's do that and save the result into a new column called "murder_rate".